Assassin's Creed - Rogue

 Smoke bombs are an important part of combat, as your enemies will use them on you as well, but fortunately Shay is equipped with a mask capable of negating the effects on himself, and putting it on at the right time can turn a battle to your advantage.
 On the not so bright side, Rogue is filled with bugs and glitches, from things such as falling through the map to stuck enemies and other visual glitches, however reloading the last checkpoint usually fixes the problem so there's nothing fatal here, but they are annoying issues nonetheless.
 7

-Since it was built on the game engine, Rogue does not only feel like Black Flag, but it looks exactly like it too, and the fact that a lot of textures and objects have been reused here is clear, but since the action does take place in the same area and environment that's not necessarily something we should condemn.
+Since it was built on the same engine, Rogue does not only feel like Black Flag, but it looks exactly like it too, and the fact that a lot of textures and objects have been reused here is clear, but since the action does take place in the same area and environment that's not necessarily something we should condemn.
 AC Black Flag was a beautifully looking game to begin with, and Rogue is certainly on the same level, but compared to its next-gen counterpart, AC Unity, Rogue is nowhere near.

-The islands are diversified enough to feel unique and recognizable, but there are no landmarks that feel memorable like in previous AC games where sync points were usually a great example of real-life monuments or at least great pieces of architecture; in Rogue those sync points are just towers made out of wood or a trees on a cliff.
+The islands are diversified enough to feel unique and recognizable, but there are no landmarks that feel memorable like in previous AC games where sync points were usually a great example of real-life monuments or at least great pieces of architecture; in Rogue those sync points are just towers made out of wood or trees barely hanging on a cliff.
 The characters look realistic enough and the effects do their job to fit in the environment, but don't expect anything breathtaking since the game was built over the assets that already existed from Black Flag.
 7.5

 Steven Piovesan even though a fairly inexperienced actor does a great job as the voice Shay Patrick Cormac, while actors such as Adrian Hough and Tristan Lalla reprise their roles as Haytham Kenway and Adewale respectively from the previous titles.
 The sounds effects are great, but just like the graphics, a lot of assets from Black Flag have been reused in here, and those who have played the title before will almost immediately connect with the familiar ship sounds and effects.